openebs-archive/openebs-docs/docs/configurepools.md

   Note: In OpenEBS, the pool instance do not extend beyond a node.
-The replicaton happens at volume level but not at pool level.
-See [volmes and pools relationship](/docs/next/cstor.html#relationship-between-cstor-volumes-and-cstor-pools) in cStor for a deeper understanding.
+The replication happens at volume level but not at pool level.
+See [volumes and pools relationship](/docs/next/cstor.html#relationship-between-cstor-volumes-and-cstor-pools) in cStor for a deeper understanding.

 - `diskList`